By Manny Fernandez

 Other Things to Look At

-VPN, you will need to have either a static route or a routing protocol.
-Again, ensure that thedestination
+• Routing – Weather you are running route-based VPN or policy-based VPN, you will need to have either a static route or a routing protocol.
+Again, ensure that the destination interface is the VPN interface and NOT the WAN interface.

 diag vpn ipsec tunnel details